opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 ### Latency

 Target throughput is core to understanding OSB’s definition of **latency**.
 Target throughput is the rate at which OSB issues requests and assumes the responses will come back instantaneously.  `target-throughput` is one of the common workload parameters that can be set for each test and is measured in operations per second.

-OSB always issue requests one at a time for a single client thread, specified as `search-clients` in workload parameters.
+OSB always issues one request at a time for a single client thread, specified as `search-clients` in the workload parameters.
 If `target-throughput` is set to `0`, OSB issues a request immediately after it receives the response from the previous request.
 If the `target-throughput` is not 0, OSB issues the next request to match the `target-throughput` set, assuming responses return instantaneously.

 #### Example A

 The following diagrams illustrate how latency is calculated when we expect a request response time of 200ms and use the following settings:

 - `search-clients` is set to `1`
-- `target-throughput` is set to `1` operations per second.
+- `target-throughput` is set to `1` operations per second

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-1.png" alt="">